Paregov/robotcar/README.md

 I am working on Windows and the setup is for this envoronment.

-1. Install Raspberry Pi Pico SDK - [Raspberry Pi Pico Windows Installer - Raspberry Pi](https://www.raspberrypi.com/news/raspberry-pi-pico-windows-installer/)
+I will mention the Raspberry Pi Pico SDK installer - [Raspberry Pi Pico Windows Installer - Raspberry Pi](https://www.raspberrypi.com/news/raspberry-pi-pico-windows-installer/) - so it is known that it was checked.
+This is the old way and it is no longer updated.

-2. Check this article on the VS Code pico extension and how to get started - [Get started with Raspberry Pi Pico-series and VS Code - Raspberry Pi](https://www.raspberrypi.com/news/get-started-with-raspberry-pi-pico-series-and-vs-code/)
+1. Check this article on the VS Code pico extension and how to get started - [Get started with Raspberry Pi Pico-series and VS Code - Raspberry Pi](https://www.raspberrypi.com/news/get-started-with-raspberry-pi-pico-series-and-vs-code/)

+   This is the official way to install the SDK now.

-3. Install Visual Studio 2022 Community Edition
+2. Install Visual Studio 2022 Community Edition

+3. Optionally I like to have PyCharm for the Python code.